-Weiss (1993) develops an analytic perspective that focuses on three key facets of negotiation - parties' Relationships, parties' Behaviours, and influencing Conditions (RBC) - and their basic $B \to R \to C \to B$ interaction (i.e. the RBC Framework, coupled with the Basic Model).
+Weiss (1993) develops an analytic perspective that focuses on three key facets of negotiation - parties' Relationships, parties' Behaviours, and influencing Conditions (RBC) - and their basic $B \rightarrow R \rightarrow C \rightarrow B$ interaction (i.e. the RBC Framework, coupled with the Basic Model).
 The Relationship and Behaviour facets incorporate multiple levels of analysis (organizational, group and individual).
 Conditions encompass four types (circumstances, capabilities, cultures and environments).
 A temporal dimension completes the framework.
 The RBC Perspective is an inclusive perspective, which integrates existing knowledge and has potential to stimulate future work in the field (Weiss, 1993).